matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 > How can we make clear the decision-making process of MalConv?

 1. **Gradient Based Approach**: Use gradient analysis to define clear decision boundaries between categories (benign vs. malware).
 This allows us to define something like a heatmap for the CNN filters, which will allow us to view how the model determines a trait as being malicious in an executable.
 We can therefore pinpoint which segments or bytes of an executable are most influential for classification.
 2. **Model-Agnostic Approach**: Simplify the complex original model into a surrogate model.
-In one study,
+In one study, a system utilizes a variety of more transparent classifiers such as logistic regression or decision trees to detect malware based on memory dumps, in an attempt to approximate the processes used by MalConv.
 3. **Image-Based Approach**: